broskiilol/pwn.college_Rochelle/CitadelCTF-writeups.md

 ### Solve
 We are given a .pcap file (thus we can see the network traffic)
 - We can see the ICMP (error detecting) has 2 packets.
 We searched for image file in it (Since description hinted at *image*) (could not find image file in TCP) and we found one jpg header in the 1st and 2nd ICMP packet
-- We extracted the image bytes using CLI `tshark -r challenge.pcap -Y "icmp" -w icmp_packets.pcap` and visualised it in a Hex editor
+- We extracted the image bytes using CLI `tshark -r challenge.pcap -Y "icmp" -w icmp_packets.pcap` and visualised it in a Hex editor.

 Flag: ```citadel{1_r34lly_w4nt_t0_st4y_4t_y0ur_h0us3}```